 Seminar (2 credit hours): At least 2 credit hours of courses designated as psychology seminars that emphasize critical discussion of primary sources.

-PSY 4010 Selected Readings in Psychology (2cr) PSY 4020 History of Psychology (2cr) PSY 4160 Ecopsychology (2cr) PSY 4180 Cultural Psychology (4cr) PSY 4210 Behavioral and Cognitive Neuroscience (4cr) PSY 4250 Social Neuroscience (4cr) Selected special topics courses based on primary sources.
-Capstone (8 credit hours): PSY 4830 Capstone Proposal (4cr) PSY 4830 Capstone Practicum (4cr) OR PSY 4850 Capstone Thesis (4cr)

-3.2.23.3 - Concentration in Early Childhood
+PSY 4010 Selected Readings in Psychology (2cr) PSY 4020 History of Psychology (2cr) PSY 4160 Ecopsychology (2cr) PSY 4210 Behavioral and Cognitive Neuroscience (4cr) PSY 4250 Social Neuroscience (4cr) Selected special topics courses based on primary sources.
+Capstone (8 credit hours): PSY 4830 Capstone Proposal (4cr) PSY 4840 Capstone Practicum (4cr) OR PSY 4850 Capstone Thesis (4cr) 3.2.23.3 - Honors Program in Psychology The objectives of the Psychology Honors Program are (1) to set high academic standards to which all students can aspire, (2) to encourage students to pursue scholarly research or practicum projects, and (3) to provide recognition of students' outstanding academic performance.
+Requirements: To meet the requirements, a student must 1.
+Achieve a 3.5 GPA for courses required in the major and achieve an overall 3.5 GPA.

-Through the Partnership for Excellence in Early Childhood Education, we offer students who have successfully completed a non-licensure Early Childhood program at a community college the opportunity to complete their bachelor's degree in the Psychology Major with a Concentration in Early Childhood.
-Currently enrolled students who have not completed an approved Early Childhood program at a community college but who are interested in pursuing the concentration may inquire with the Chair of the Education Department to determine eligibility.

-3.2.23.4 - Honors Program in Psychology

-The objectives of the Psychology Honors Program are (1) to set high academic standards to which all students can aspire, (2) to encourage students to pursue scholarly research or practicum projects, and (3) to provide recognition of students' outstanding academic performance.

-Requirements: To meet the requirements, a student must

-1. Achieve a 3.5 GPA for courses required in the major and achieve an overall 3.5 GPA.

 2. Complete either PSY 4840 Capstone Practicum or PSY 4850 Capstone Thesis with a course grade of A- (90%) or better.
 3. Either (a) present the completed project (based on the formal written report required for Capstone Thesis or Capstone Practicum) in a campus capstone presentation, as well as in a professional forum appropriate to the capstone project (e.g., Carolinas Psychology Conference, Georgia Undergraduate Research Conference in Psychology, SYNAPSE, Association for Psychological Science, PACE, community partner organization), or (b) submit a manuscript for publication in a peer-reviewed journal.
 4. Receive final acceptance for Graduation with Honors, which is contingent on an approval vote from the faculty of the student's major.

-3.2.23.5 - Minor in Psychology

-Grades: Students must complete the minor with a minimum overall GPA of 2.0.
+3.2.23.4 - Minor in Psychology Grades: Students must complete the minor with a minimum overall GPA of 2.0.
 Total Credit Hours: The following 24 credit hours of coursework, including at least 12 credit hours at the 3000-4000 level.
+Requirements: